Moustafa-Ashraf04/to-do-list-task/README.md

 This project is a simple Todo List management application built using Angular.
 It allows users to add, complete, and delete tasks, with data persistence using local storage.

+## Deployment

+The project is deployed and accessible at [Vercel](https://to-do-list-task-one.vercel.app/).

 ## Features

 - **Adding Tasks**: Users can add new tasks to the Todo List.